Thndr

 Medium

 Thndr removed mutual fund commissions at the June 2026 keynote while deepening ThndrX subscriptions.
-The bet: AUM-based fee income replaces per-trade revenue as scale grows.
+The bet: subscription income (ThndrX) and fund-management fees on a growing AUM base replace per-trade revenue as scale grows.
 If AUM growth slows while subscription churn rises, the revenue model is exposed.
-Rumble (100 EGP/month) adds a third revenue stream but is early.
+Rumble (from 100 EGP/month per track) adds a third revenue stream but is early.

 05